How Your Credit Score Rates Your Mortgage Worthiness

 What can I do to improve my credit score?

-• Non-Payments.
+- Non-Payments.
 Skipping out entirely on payments, no matter the reason, greatly affects your credit score.
-Accounts that have not been paid on for 30+ days are often sent to a collection agency and marked on your credit history.
+Accounts that have not been paid for 30+ days are often sent to a collection agency and marked on your credit history.
 As are bankruptcies, foreclosures, and repossessions.

-• Account Age.
-Not having much of a credit history can also have an effect on your score.
+- Account Age.
+Not having much credit history can also influence your score.
 The longer an account is open, the longer credit agencies have an insight into your borrowing habits (good and bad).

-• Other Data.
-Credit agencies may also make determinations based on more than just credit/debt related information.
-For example, they may consider other information such as your salary, your job tile, or length of employment.
+- Other Data.
+Credit agencies may also make determinations based on more than just credit/debt-related information.
+For example, they may consider other information such as your salary, your job title, or length of employment.

 To improve your credit score you should focus on paying your bills on time, paying more than just the minimum to bring down your outstanding balances, and not opening new accounts.
-BlueGrey Mortgage also provide an added bonus of Credit Improvement Services that you can learn more about here.
-Contact us today to review your credit worthiness and home loan qualifications or for any questions you may have regarding the home loan process or improving your score to better qualify for a property or home loan.
+Contact us today to review your creditworthiness and home loan qualifications or for any questions you may have regarding the home loan process or improving your score to better qualify for a property or home loan.